fathima2026/fathima2026/README.md

 - 👋 Hi, I’m @fathima2026
-- 👀 I’m interested in web development and networking
+- 👀 I’m interested in backend development and networking
-- 🌱 I’m currently learning node JS, REACT
+- 🌱 I’m building ed-owl ed-tech project using REACT and DJANGO with postgresql as database
 - 📫 How to reach me : fathima2026@gmail.com

 <!---